hakanai/haqua/README.markdown

 JPanel:

-* Panels are non-opaque by default, to fix appearance when placed inside JTabbedPane.
+* Panels are non-opaque by default, to fix appearance when placed inside JTabbedPane (if the window has apple.awt.brushMetalLook set to true, Aqua will paint the tabbed pane in the background colour for the window as if it's cutting through the component hierarchy.
+  If it is not set, Aqua will paint the panel inside the tabbed pane as if it is opaque, resulting in it being slightly lighter than it should be.)

 JToolBar: